Value your car

 Get a free, neutral estimate from AutoKnowMus.

-For how insurance NCB (No Claim Bonus) transfers between owners and what it signals about a car's claims history, see our earlier post: how to transfer car insurance to the new owner.
+For how insurance NCB (No Claim Bonus) transfers between owners, see our earlier post: how to transfer car insurance to the new owner

 Master checklist